 Preliminary results revealed high interspecific variation in the topography of the eggshell surface, and are potentially linked to the incubation environment.
 Using a multidisciplinary approach, our future work will attempt to verify the function of different surface features identified in this study, and its relevance to specific incubation conditions.

-Attard MRG, Bowen J, Corado R, Hall LS, Dorey RA, Portugal SJ (In Prep) How wet is that egg?
-Ecological drivers of eggshell wettability in birds.
+Attard MRG, Bowen J, Corado R, Hall LS, Dorey RA, Portugal SJ (minor revisions, manuscript ID: rsif-2021-0488) Ecological drivers of eggshell wettability in birds.
 Journal of Royal Society Interface.

-Attard MRG and Portugal SJ (In Prep) Global diversity and adaptations of avian eggshell thickness.
-Nature Communications.
+Attard MRG, Portugal SJ (Under consideration) Global diversity and adaptations of avian eggshell thickness.
+Ecology Letters.

 - James Bowen (Open University, UK)